 The millet pillow is particularly suitable for sleeping.
 Not only because of its beneficial effects but also because of its extremely high adaptability to the head.
 Poor postures during sleep can be avoided, and pain can be prevented on the following day.
 Compared to other grain pillows, the millet pillow is particularly cuddly and quiet, so it does not affect the quality of sleep.

-Therefore, the use of millet pillows is also recommended by chiropractors for cervical spine syndrome or rheumatism.
-Millet pillows also have their full effect as nursing pillows.
+Therefore, millet pillows are also recommended by chiropractors for cervical spine syndrome or rheumatism.
+They also have their full effect as nursing pillows.

 Durability and reusability